Growing trees from compact subgroups: Arc-geometric actions of groups on trees

 \begin{proof} If $G/N$ is a scale group for some compact normal subgroup $N$, then $G$ clearly has the specified action on a locally finite tree and also on its space of ends.
 Since $G/N$ acts vertex-transitively on an infinitely ended tree, its unique compact normal subgroup is trivial, so $N$ is the largest compact normal subgroup of $G$.

 Conversely, suppose $G$ admits an arc-geometric action on a leafless tree $T$, fixing an end $\xi$, such that $T$ is not a line.
 Then by Lemma~\ref{lem:tree_geometric} the action preserves no proper subtree, so we are in case (ii) of Proposition~\ref{prop:tree_dense}, with $G = P \rtimes \grp{l}$.
 If $a$ is an arc pointing towards the fixed end $\xi$, then $G_a = G_{o(a)}$.
 Moreover, the fact that $P$ acts transitively on each horosphere implies that $G_{o(a)}$ must act transitively on $o\inv(o(a)) \setminus \{a\}$.
-Since $G_{o(a)}$ is compact and arc stabilisers are open, we deduce that $o\inv(o(a))$ is finite, and thus the tree is locally finite and hence a $G$-metric graph.
+Since $G_{o(a)}$ is compact and arc stabilisers are open, we deduce that $o\inv(o(a))$ is finite, and thus the tree is locally finite and hence a $G$-metric graph, ensuring that $\Ends G \cong \Ends T$ as $G$-spaces.
 In particular, $G$ is hyperbolic, hence focal hyperbolic in the sense of \cite{CCMT}.
 It follows from \cite[Lemma~5.1]{CCMT} that $G$ has a largest compact normal subgroup $N$, and then it follows from \cite[Theorem~7.1(b) and Theorem~7.3]{CCMT} that $G/N$ is a scale group. \end{proof}

+It remains to give the approximation of $\Ends G$ using arc-geometric actions on trees in case (C).
 Say that a compactly generated \tdlc group $G$ is of \defbold{general infinitely-ended type} if $G$ has more than one end, does not act geometrically on a line, and is not an almost scale group.
-In this case, we can approximate the action of $G$ on $\Ends G$ using arc-geometric actions on trees, by appealing to a construction by Dicks--Dunwoody.
+In this case, we can appeal to a construction by Dicks--Dunwoody.
 Given a graph $\Gamma$ and $A \subseteq V\Gamma$, let $\delta A$ be the set of arcs $a$ such that $o(a) \not\in A$ and $t(a) \in A$; notice that $\delta A$ is finite if and only if $A$ is almost separated.
 Write $\ms{B}_n\Gamma$ for the subalgebra of $\ms{B}\Gamma$ generated by the almost separated sets $A$ such that $|\delta A| \le n$; note that $\ms{B}_n\Gamma$ is $G$-invariant and that $(\ms{B}_n\Gamma)_{n \ge 0}$ is an ascending sequence of subalgebras with union $\ms{B}\Gamma$.
 By \cite[Theorem~II.2.20]{DDbook}, there is an ascending sequence $(\mc{R}_n)_{n \ge 1}$ of nonempty $G$-invariant subsets of $\ms{B}\Gamma$, such that $\mc{R}_n$ generates $\ms{B}_n\Gamma$ as a subalgebra and has the poset structure of the set of half-trees of a tree: specifically, it carries an order-reversing involution $c$ (which is just complementation in $V\Gamma$), such that for all $A,B \in \mc{R}_n$ exactly one of the following holds: